WOW3X/stygianthebest.github.io/_projects/server-stygiancoreclient.md

 ## INTERFACE

+I've included a few essential add-ons that I modified to work with StygianCore as well as a library of other popular addons for WoW 3.3.5a.

 - [Random Animated Login Screens](https://rebrand.ly/randomloginscreens)
-- Carbonite - Customized for StygianCore with Map Teleport and other tools
+- Carbonite 3.3.4 -  Customized for StygianCore
+- [TrinityMagic](https://github.com/karlbunch/LordKator_TrinityMagic) - Adds a Teleport function to the Carbonite Mini-Map among other useful features.
+This feature is awesome!
-- TrinityAdmin - Customized for StygianCore/AzerothCore
+- TrinityAdmin - Updated for StygianCore/AzerothCore
-- A 3.3.5a AddOn Library including a lot of popular and useful addons
+- An addon library including a lot of popular and useful addons for WoW 3.3.5a
 - Additional Login Screen Patches (Classic WoW & The Burning Crusade)

 ## TOOLS